JacobMGEvans/git-graft/README.md

 ## **Init**

-Git Graft currently only has one command for generating the Git Hook and configuration file.
+Git Graft currently only has one command for generating the Git Hook with Zero-Config or a configuration file.

 **example:**
 `npx git-graft init`